Lavrov said the strike creates additional threats to regional and global security

 Russia’s Ministry of Foreign Affairs added that Lavrov emphasized on the call that the allegations of chemical weapons use by the Syrian military “do not correspond to reality” and called for a “thorough and impartial” investigation into the incident.

-, the Kremlin said Syria "has no chemical weapons," pointing to reports by UN inspectors.
+In an earlier statement, the Kremlin said Syria “has no chemical weapons,” pointing to reports by UN inspectors.

 “(Russian President) Vladimir Putin believes that complete disregard for factual information about the use by terrorists of chemical weapons drastically aggravates the situation,” the statement said.
 “This move by Washington has dealt a serious blow to Russian-US relations, which are already in a poor state.”